halyusa16/bigquery-usage-monitor/README.md

 ## Dashboard Overview

-This repository contains documentation and analysis for BigQuery usage monitoring dashboard.
-The dashboard provides insights into query costs, user behavior, and usage patterns across the team.
+This repository contains a documentation and analysis for BigQuery usage monitoring dashboard.
+The dashboard provides insights into query costs, user behavior, and usage patterns across the team, to drive cost awareness across team members.

 ---